Your property taxes are calculated using the following formula:

 Why Do I Pay School Taxes If I Don't Have Children?

-Public education benefits everyone, whether you have children or not.
+Public education benefits everyone, whether or not you have children.

-Contributing to education ensures the same resources are available for future generations.
+Supporting education helps ensure that the same quality resources are available for future generations.

 Can a Property Have More Than One Tax Class?

-Yes, a property can have multiple tax classes (e.g., residential and commercial).
+Yes, a property can have multiple tax classes (for example, Residential and Commercial).

-If your property includes more than one class, you will receive separate tax bills for each portion of the property.
+If your property includes more than one class, you will receive a single tax bill, with each tax class itemized separately in the levy summary.

 Contact Us